2025 North Carolina Courage season: Background

-Coaching Changes
+Coaching changes

 On August 6, 2025, at 7:45 p.m.
 EDT, the club posted a statement on instagram saying "The North Carolina Courage have terminated the contract of Head Coach Sean Nahas, effective immediately.
 The North Carolina Courage remain focused on the continued development of the team and maintaining a professional, competitive environment for players, staff, and supporters."
 No interim head coach was named.

 In a press conference at 11 a.m. on August 7, the club named Nathan Thackeray as Acting Head Coach.
-When asked about the coaching search, Chief Soccer Officer Dr. Ceri Bowley said "We'll take stock after tomorrow's game."
+When asked about the coaching search, Chief Soccer Officer Ceri Bowley said "We'll take stock after tomorrow's game."